Indian annexation of Hyderabad: Background

 After the Siege of Golconda by the Mughal Emperor Aurangzeb in 1687, the region was renamed as Deccan Subah (due to its geographical proximity in the Deccan Plateau) and in 1713 Qamar-ud-din Khan (later known as Asaf Jah I or Nizam I) was appointed its Subahdar and bestowed with the title of Nizam-ul-Mulk by the Mughal Emperor Farrukhsiyar.
-Hyderabad's nominal independence is dated to 1724 when the Nizam won a military victory over a rival military appointee.
-In 1798, Hyderabad became the first Indian princely state to accede to British protection under the policy of Subsidiary Alliance instituted by Arthur Wellesley, and was thus named as the State of Hyderabad.
+Hyderabad's nominal independence is dated to 1724, when the Nizam won a military victory over a rival military appointee.
+In 1798, Hyderabad became the first Indian princely state to accede to British protection under the policy of Subsidiary Alliance instituted by Richard Wellesley, and was thus named as the State of Hyderabad.

 The State of Hyderabad under the leadership of its 7th Nizam, Mir Sir Osman Ali Khan, was the largest and most prosperous of all the princely states in India.
 With annual revenues of over Rs.
 9 crore, it covered 82698 sqmi of fairly homogeneous territory and comprised a population of roughly 16.34 million people (as per the 1941 census) of which a majority (85%) was Hindu.
 The state had its own army, airline, telecommunication system, railway network, postal system, currency and radio broadcasting service.
 Hyderabad was a multi-lingual state consisting of people speaking Telugu (48.2%), Marathi (26.4%), Kannada (12.3%) and Urdu (10.3%).
 Despite the overwhelming Hindu majority, Hindus were severely under-represented in government, police and the military.
 Of 1765 officers in the State Army, 1268 were Muslims, 421 were Hindus, and 121 others were Christians, Parsis and Sikhs.
 Of the officials drawing a salary between Rs.
 600 and 1200 per month, 59 were Muslims, 5 were Hindus and 38 were of other religions.
 The Nizam and his nobles, who were mostly Muslims, owned 40% of the total land in the state.